Throughout life, our spine is under extreme strain...

 Abnormal demands on the spine of children and adolescents during the sensitive period of their growth influence the future of their back and promote low back pain in adulthood.

-The child's trunk muscles are not yet sufficiently developed and strong enough to withstand sitting for hours without great effort.
+The muscles of the child's trunk are not yet sufficiently developed and strong enough to withstand sitting for hours without great effort.

-Her attention in class decreases because she is then more directed towards the intense muscular effort that is imposed on her, causing distraction.
+Her attention in class decreases because she is then directed more towards the intense muscular effort imposed on her, causing distraction.

-A properly adjusted seat will help by reducing the muscular and mental strain needed to remain seated for a long time.
-The child will be less fidgety in the chair.
+A well-fitting seat will help by reducing the muscular and mental effort required to remain seated for long periods of time.
+The child will be less agitated in the chair.

 When moving, children often only want to compensate for muscle tension.